Godard family disappearance: Items found since September 1999

 The investigation took on a new dimension when Godard's business card was found on Sunday 11 February 2001 by a walker on a beach on the Ébihans archipelago, off the coast of Saint-Jacut-de-la-Mer.
 On 22 February, a bank card bearing Godard's name was found on the same beach by a resident of Saint-Jacut.
 Then, on 24 May, walkers found a credit card, again on the same beach.
 Investigators searched the beach thoroughly and the examining magistrate ordered a minesweeper to survey the seabed around the archipelago, but again no traces of Nick were found.
 On 3 June, another credit card was found off the beach by a diver.
 These events led the investigators to believe that Godard stopped off at this beach and emptied the contents of his wallet there.
 Further searches were carried out at the beach, including by a tractor being used to sieve through the sand, but no more of Godard or his family's personal effects were found.
 However, on 31 July, a fifth credit card was found on the beach.
 All these cards were analysed at a forensic laboratory, whose experts determined that they had not been in the water for long before being discovered, and had therefore not been thrown into the water in September 1999.
 It is likely that they were discarded one by one into the water in early 2001.
 Investigators and the lawyer of Marie-France Godard's family believe that it was the work of an accomplice who wanted to make it look like the deaths of Yves Godard and his children were accidental.

 A briefcase believed to belong to Yves Godard was found on 8 August 2003 in Saint-Brieuc Bay.
 However, investigators have never confirmed its authenticity, and it is likely that it was a hoax.

 On 13 September 2006, bones – a femur and a tibia – belonging to Godard were found on the seabed of Hurd's Deep, 70 kilometres (43.5 miles) north of Roscoff.
-The French Navy minehunter L'Aigle ('The Eagle') was despatched to the area to try to find a trace of the sailing boat, without success.
+The French Navy minehunter L'Aigle ('The Eagle') was dispatched to the area to try to find a trace of the sailing boat, without success.
 Confirmation of Godard's death brought about an end to much public interest in the case, but the mystery of the disappearance of his wife – whose body has never been found – and the deaths of Godard and Camille, as well as the very likely death of Marius, remain unsolved: it was either an accident; a murder-suicide perpetrated by Godard, or a family annihilation carried out by a third party with Godard's death made to look like suicide.
 Therefore, the court file was not immediately closed.
 On 14 December 2008, a plastic insurance card belonging to Godard was found in perfect condition on the beach at Chapelle, which caused investigators to renew their efforts in the case.